-All of the shared devices plug directly into the relevant ports at the front of the SmartView.
+All of the shared devices plug directly into the relevant ports at the rear of the AdderView.
 If you use an AT style keyboard you will need an AT (5 pin DIN female) to PS/2 (6 pin mini-DIN male) converter.
-Keyboard, monitor and mouse extension cables can be used to increase the distance from SmartView up to 10m.